FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 When you're out walking and want to stop and talk to someone without having the leash twisted around your legs, or your arm yanked out of it's socket

-In shops, restaurants or other buildings when your puppy needs to appear calm and well-mannered
+In shops, restaurants or other buildings when Fido needs to be calm and well-mannered

 As part of more advanced obedience lessons, including learning to 'Stay' and 'Come', or as part of retrieving, tracking or other 'work.